 Fundamentals of Analytics

-Content marketing analytics is a vital tool that can help inform businesses on the how and why of their content’s performance.
-If a business follows the fundamentals of analytics, it will be able to turn its data into actionable insights.
+Marketing leaders must work harder than ever to maintain an edge over the competition.
+Analytics is a vital tool that informs businesses on the how and why of their marketing performance.
+If you follow the fundamentals of analytics, you can turn data into actionable insights.

 Know Customer Trends and Preference

-Analytics are perfect for providing data-driven insight into consumers.
-If a brand wants to produce content that resonates with a target audience, then it needs to make use of analytics.
+Analytics are ideal for providing data-driven insights into consumer groups and their behaviors.
+If a brand wants to produce content that resonates with a target audience, it needs to use analytics.

 By using analytics, a business can answer questions like:

-When a business understands the preferences of its target audience and can predict trends, then it can adapt its content marketing strategy to be more effective.
+When a business understands the preferences of its target audience and can predict trends – it can adapt its marketing strategy to be more relevant and, thus, more effective.

 Understand What You Want to Measure

-There are many different metrics a business can use to measure the effectiveness of its marketing campaign.
-A business needs to be aware of the problem it is trying to solve or the insight it’s trying to gain in order to determine which metric it should analyze and gather data on.
+There are different metrics a business can use to measure the effectiveness of its marketing campaigns.
+First, a company needs to be aware of the problem it’s trying to solve or the insight it wants to gain.
+Knowing this will help it determine which metric to analyze and gather data about.

-The key is to measure smart.
-The business needs to ensure that any metrics it decides on are goal-oriented.
-There needs to be a purpose behind marketing activities, which then informs which metric to use to see how well the actions are performing (some take a long time to become measurable).
+The key is to measure smartly.
+You should ensure any metrics are goal-oriented.
+There needs to be a purpose behind marketing activities, which should then inform the right metric to use to see how well the actions are performing (note that some take time to become measurable).

 Establish a Benchmark

-Every business will have different measurables and define success uniquely.
-To meet goals (within a defined budget) and determine if they’re being met, an appropriate benchmark must be established.
-This will affect the type of data and metrics to be monitored.
+Every business will have different measurables and define its success uniquely.
+You must establish appropriate benchmarks to meet goals (within a defined budget) and determine if they’re being met.
+This will affect the type of data and metrics you monitor.

-Not every benchmark will be the right one to choose for a given situation.
-The business will need to decide the overall objective it is trying to achieve and then select a benchmark that will accurately measure how effective the campaign is.
+Not every benchmark will be the right for a given situation.
+The business will need to decide the overall objective it’s trying to achieve and then select a benchmark that will accurately measure campaign effectiveness.

 Assess Your Current Capabilities